Dorkiee/Offboarding-User-Termination-Automation/README.md

 Isolate Windows endpoints
 Lock iOS devices (Lost Mode)
 Logs results into Azure Table Storage
-Sends a summarized report to Microsoft Teams
-Repeats the process for privileged (admin) account if detected
+Sends a summarized report back to the user in power apps Repeats the process for privileged (admin) account if detected

 ## Features
-This Logic App automates end-to-end user offboarding and containment by integrating Microsoft Graph, Defender for Endpoint, Azure Table Storage, Key Vault, and Microsoft Teams into a unified workflow.
+This Logic App automates end-to-end user offboarding and containment by integrating Microsoft Graph, Defender for Endpoint, Azure Table Storage, Key Vault, and power apps into a unified workflow.

 It performs: